Chesyon/StarterMenuTool/README.md

 # StarterMenuTool

 StarterMenuTool is a tool written in Python that generates an [ExplorerScript](https://github.com/SkyTemple/ExplorerScript) menu for starter selection in Pokémon Mystery Dungeon: Explorers of Sky.
 It is compatible with the US and EU versions of the game.
 It is designed to be used alongside SkyTemple, and is a completely custom implementation of the game's starter selection.
-It was created by Chesyon, and credit would be appreciated if you use this! <3
+It was created by Chesyon, and credit would be appreciated if you use this!
+Please also credit Adex, HeckaBad, and Irdkwia for the ASM code that makes StarterMenuTool work!
+Thanks! <3
 ## Why use StarterMenuTool?
 * A custom implementation of starter selection removes any hardcoded restrictions from EoS' vanilla Personality Test.
 * This implementation *can* be done by hand in SkyTemple, but this tool automates the repetitive menu code.